First Impressions of the Framework Laptop [blog]

 I bought two USB-C and two USB-A cards for regular usage, and threw in an HDMI card for when I want to connect to other displays around the house.

-That said, while having customizable ports is good, having only four feels limited and I wish there were simply more.
-Four is more of a bare minimum.
-I wish they carried an expansion card that splits out into two ports.
+Of the expansion card system I would give one criticism.
+While having customizable ports is good, having only four feels limited and I wish there were simply more.
+Four feels like bare minimum.

 Build quality is just fine, maybe mid-tier.
-This laptop was $1128 USD with my component choices, and, assessing build quality alone, I feel this is something I would expect in the sub-$800 range.
+This laptop was $1128 USD with my component choices, and, judging by build quality and tactile feel alone, this is something I would expect in the ~$700 range.
+It feels plasticy and flimsy.

-Before I go into the details, we’ll be fair and first bear in mind that the advantage of being repairable is that you reserve the right to correct flaws yourself.
-Even though I think the Framework is overpriced for its offered quality, the difference in price could be considered a premium paid for having the ability to change it myself.
+Of course, we’ll be fair and bear in mind that the advantage of being repairable is that you reserve the right to correct flaws yourself.
+Even though I think the Framework is overpriced for its offered quality, the difference in price might be considered a premium paid for having the ability to change it myself later.

 flimsy lid